musafarouk/OHL/README.md

 # OHL
-## A website for an trading company
+## A website for a trading company